13 Sept. 1949.

 A. I have it at home.
 It is in the Serbian language.

+...
+Q. Do you have the newspaper article in which you claim indicates that you lost your citizenship and that you were tried and sentenced to death during your absence by the Yugoslav government.
 A. Yes.
 I have here a copy of the "New York Times" of July 16, 1946, which contains on page one a headline "Death in Decreed For Mikhailovitch" and the sub-heading "Ten Others Also to Be Shot for Treason and War Crimes".
 I draw attention to paragraph 2 of this article which states "The death sentences were imposed in absentia on the former Premier and War Minister General Petar Zivkovitch, who is now in Rome, and on Mladen Zuyovitch, former Chetnik commander and Mikhailovitch delegate abroad, who now is in Paris".

 ...